compilit/compilit-commons/json-patch/README.md

 # compilit-json-patch

 An extended implementation RFC 6902 from the IETF (also see https://github.com/java-json-tools/json-patch & https://jsonpatch.com/).
 It allows for fine-grained management of the actual allowed patch operations on an entity.
 To me, it seems to be rather dangerous to just accept any patch operation.
 Especially since some fields might be open to change from within your application, but should not be able to be mutated by an external client.

 This version relies on some external stuff to truly comply with the RFC.
 Namely, if a patch (batch) fails, it should be rolled back.
 This is no issue when performing a single Patch.
-However, when applying a list of Patches, you should always use Spring @Transactional or a comparable annotation to make sure that you get all or nothing.
+However, when applying a list of Patches, you should always use Spring @Transactional or a comparable functionality to make sure that you get all or nothing.

 ### Setup